Hidde-Heijnen/mlmi-vault/010 - Classes/NLP/Lecture notes/lecture 2.md

 **Root**: nucleus of the word that affixes attach to

+### Types of morphology
 **Inflection**: creates new forms of the same word:
 - bring, brought, bringing
-- applies to most words in the language except some irregular forms (fully productive)
+- applies to most words in the language except some irregular forms
+- (fully productive): you can decompose it into smaller meanings, handy for algorithms
 - only affect syntactic function
+	- (like in ASL all the bringing forms are one sign)

 **Derivation**: creates new words
 - logic, logical, logician
 - semi-productive.
 Applies to some words
 - irregular: the same type of change might change the meaning of different words differently
 - affect meaning of the word
+	- Would be a different sign in ASL

 Sometimes there can be ambiguity
 - Unlockable